Louis-Billot/dist_sensors/SETUP.md

 > For DEBUGGING purposes ONLY: give I2C permissions to everyone (only for current boot) ``sudo chmod a+rw /dev/i2c-*``

 # Activate I2C on your board
+## For RaspiOS
+Use the `raspi-config` command ([see this tutorial from pi3g](https://pi3g.com/2021/05/20/enabling-and-checking-i2c-on-the-raspberry-pi-using-the-command-line-for-your-own-scripts/) to set it with a single command line)

 ## For Ubuntu
 Make sure `dtparam=i2c_arm=on` is set in the `/boot/firmware/config.txt` file (Optionally also check `i2c-dev` is in the `/etc/modules` file)